Table of Contents

 Oak Bay Uplands | Upper Terrace | Cordova Bay Rd E end of Cedar Hill X | 53 |

-This route on side streets, is preferable to sharing the road with the heavy traffic on Admirals Road on the climb from Woodway to Esquimalt Road (average slope 4% over a distance of 350 m., with a 150 m section with slopes of 10% to 15.5%).
+A route on side streets is preferable to sharing the road with the heavy traffic on Admirals Road on the climb from Woodway to Esquimalt Road (average slope 4% over a distance of 350 m., with a 150 m section with slopes of 10% to 15.5%).

-Avoiding these climbs to travel from Local CRD3 in NW Esquimalt to the libary on Esquimalt Rd. in SW Esquimalt means riding north on the E&N trail to a street that crosses Esquimalt Rd and gives access to the EW streets in the West Bay area.
+Avoiding the climbs to travel from my Local CRD3 in NW Esquimalt to the library on Esquimalt Road in SW Esquimalt means riding north on the E&N trail and east of Lampson to a street that crosses Esquimalt Rd and gives access to the EW streets in the West Bay area.

 Leave a Reply